Catholic Indulgences: What They Actually Are (and Aren't)

 Trent and the Reform

 The Catholic response was slower than it should have been, but it came.
-On 16 July 1562, at the height of its reformatory work, the Council of Trent issued a decree On Indulgences and Other Matters suppressing the office of the quaestor—the professional indulgence-preacher whose livelihood depended on collections—and transferring the authority to announce indulgences directly to bishops.17 A little over a year later, at its twenty-fifth and final session (3–4 December 1563), Trent issued a short but weighty Decretum de Indulgentiis that remains the indispensable magisterial text on the question.
+On 16 July 1562, at the height of its reformatory work, the Council of Trent issued its Session 21 Decree Concerning Reform, whose ninth chapter suppressed the office of the quaestor—the professional indulgence-preacher whose livelihood depended on collections—and transferred the authority to announce indulgences directly to bishops.17 A little over a year later, at its twenty-fifth and final session (3–4 December 1563), Trent issued a short but weighty Decretum de Indulgentiis that remains the indispensable magisterial text on the question.
 It is worth quoting at length, because its tone is the tone of a Church correcting itself:

-“Since the power of granting indulgences has been given to the Church by Christ, and since the Church from the most ancient times has used this power given to her by God, the holy synod teaches and commands that the use of indulgences, most salutary to the Christian people and approved by the authority of the sacred councils, be retained in the Church; and it condemns with anathema those who either assert that they are useless or deny that there is in the Church the power of granting them.
-In granting them, however, it desires that moderation be observed… so that by excessive facility ecclesiastical discipline not be weakened; and further, desiring that the abuses that have crept in, and by reason of which this excellent name of indulgences is blasphemed by the heretics, be amended and corrected, it ordains in a general way by the present decree that all evil gain for obtaining indulgences—by reason of which a most prolific source of abuses among the Christian people has arisen—be wholly abolished.”
+“Since the power of granting indulgences was conferred by Christ on the Church, and she has even in the earliest times made use of that power divinely given to her, the holy council teaches and commands that the use of indulgences, most salutary to the Christian people and approved by the authority of the holy councils, is to be retained in the Church, and it condemns with anathema those who assert that they are useless or deny that there is in the Church the power of granting them.
+In granting them, however, it desires that in accordance with the ancient and approved custom in the Church moderation be observed, lest by too great facility ecclesiastical discipline be weakened.
+But desiring that the abuses which have become connected with them, and by reason of which this excellent name of indulgences is blasphemed by the heretics, be amended and corrected it ordains in a general way by the present decree that all evil traffic in them, which has been a most prolific source of abuses among the Christian people, be absolutely abolished.”

-The last clause is the critical one: omnes pravos quaestus pro his consequendis… omnino abolendos esse—“all evil gain in connection with obtaining indulgences to be wholly abolished.”
+The operative clause is omnes pravos quaestus pro his consequendis… omnino abolendos esse—rendered by Schroeder as “all evil traffic in them… be absolutely abolished.”
 Trent did not merely say monetary indulgences were unseemly; it ordered them ended.18

 Four years later, Pope Pius V gave the decree teeth.
 In 1567 he revoked all existing grants of indulgences that involved any payment or other financial transaction, and forbade attaching the receipt of an indulgence to any financial act—including almsgiving.
 From that point forward it has been impossible, as a matter of canon law, to purchase a Catholic indulgence.19